 For general health benefit, adults should achieve a total of at least 30 minutes a day of at least moderate intensity physical activity on 5 or more days of the week.
 The 30 minutes of physical activity can be achieved either by doing all the daily activity in one session, or through several shorter bouts of activity of 10 minutes or more.

 Moderate physical activity includes activities such as brisk walking, housework, cycling, gardening and dancing, as well as participation in sport and formal exercise.
-Any activity undertaken during leisure, working or travel counts
+Any activity undertaken during leisure, working or travel counts.

 Alternatively comparable benefits can be achieved through 75 minutes of vigorous intensity activity spread across the week.
 Vigorous intensity physical activity includes running and sports such as swimming or football.